mangaki/mangaki/README.md

     vagrant up
     vagrant provision  # May be required
-    vagrant ssh  # Will open a tmux that you can detach using C-b d
+    vagrant ssh  # Will open a tmux that you can detach by pressing Ctrl + b then d

 And voilà!
 You can access Mangaki at http://192.168.33.10:8000 (or http://app.mangaki.dev if you have `vagrant-hostupdater`).

 ### Full install

-Requires Python 3.4 → 3.6, PostgreSQL 9.3 → 10, and preferably `pwgen`.
+Requires Python 3.4 → 3.6, PostgreSQL 9.3 → 10, Redis 4.0, and preferably `pwgen`.

     ./config.sh
     python3 -m venv venv